Cotswold Edge Golf Etiquette

 - To save time, the person having the ‘honour’ should tee off before marking the card for which he is responsible.

 - Litter bins are present at most tee off points.
-Please use them.
-These are the ideal place for broken tees.

 - Cigarette butts, sweet wrappers and drinks containers, please do not leave any on the course.